malcolmlett/malcolmlett.github.io/Autonomous-Monitoring-and-Control.md

 * Physical features being added to or removed from the agent
 * Reduction in discomfort (ie: reduction in pain or other warning-sense signals)

-For some other interactions, it is less clear whether they represent external rewards, and they may need some further revisement later.
+For some other interactions, it is less clear whether they represent external rewards, and they may need some further revision later.
 For example:
 * When an agent feeds itself from a backpack that it carries and in which it has previously stashed food.
 Further, if the agent previously obtained the food as an external reward, does that change the classification of the later interaction when the agent uses that to feed itself?

 ### Detection of external reward